kdeldycke/kevin-deldycke-blog/content/2010/midi-controlled-text-zoom-quartz-composer.md

 [source is available for
 download]({attach}text-zoom-in-out.qtz).

-As for the last time, I recorded a little demo to pratice my new videomaking skills (and to find a justification for buying more video gear ;) ):
+As for the last time, I recorded a little demo to practice my new videomaking skills (and to find a justification for buying more video gear ;) ):

 https://www.youtube.com/watch?v=vOyePk1L4vA